Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$

 \end{Example}

-Note that in an ALT-diagram $D$ there always exists a suitable edge: this is implied by Proposition~\ref{dimsimple} in the non basic case and by construction in the basic case.

-Now, we describe a procedure called \textit{cut and paste operation}, $\cp$-operation for short, that starting from any suitable edge $e$ produces an admissible diagram $D'$ such that $D=D_i D'$ or $D=D_0 D'$ if $e$ is of the form $(\stackrel{\bullet}{\smile})$.
-The idea is quite easy: we replace (except in one case) the suitable edge $e$ with two new non intersecting edges, as sketched in Figure~\ref{cutpaste}, and we displace the decorations of the neighbor edge of $e$ in an ad hoc way obtaining a new admissible diagram.
+Now, we describe a procedure called \textit{cut and paste operation}, $\cp$-operation for short, that starting from any suitable edge $e=\{i,i+1\}$ produces an admissible diagram $D'$ such that $D=D_i D'$, or $D=D_0 D'$ if $e$ is of the form $(\stackrel{\bullet}{\smile})$ or $D=D_{n+2}D'$ if $e$ is of the form $(\stackrel{\circ}{\smile})$.
+Recall that $D_i$, with $i\in\{0, 1 \ldots, n+2\}$ are the simple diagrams described in Figure \ref{simple}.
+The idea is quite easy: we replace (except in one case) the suitable edge $e$ with two new non-intersecting edges, as sketched in Figure~\ref{cutpaste}.
+If $e$ is decorated, then we displace the decorations of the neighbor edge of $e$ in an ad hoc way obtaining a new admissible diagram.

-\begin{Definition}[Cut and paste operation] Let $D$ be an admissible diagram with a suitable edge $e=\{i, i+1\}$. \begin{enumerate} \item[(cp1)] Delete the simple edge $e$. \item[(cp2)] Cut the neighbor of $e$ and join the two free endpoints of the cut edge to the nodes $i$ and $i+1$ as to obtain two new non intersecting edges or the edge $\{i,i+1\}$, see Figure~\ref{cutpaste}. \item[(cp3)] If the neighbor edge of $e$ was decorated, then distribute its decorations on the new edges as illustrated in Figure~\ref{cp-general}. \item[(cp4)] Denote by $\cp_e(D)$ the diagram obtained by applying the previous steps to $D$. \end{enumerate} \end{Definition}
+\begin{Definition}[Cut and paste operation] Let $D$ be an ALT-diagram with a suitable edge $e=\{i, i+1\}$. \begin{enumerate} \item[(cp1)] Delete the simple edge $e$. \item[(cp2)] Cut the neighbor of $e$ and join the two free endpoints of the cut edge to the nodes $i$ and $i+1$ as to obtain two new non-intersecting edges or the edge $\{i,i+1\}$, see Figure~\ref{cutpaste}. \item[(cp3)] If the neighbor edge of $e$ is decorated, then: \begin{itemize} \item[(1)] distribute its decorations on the new edges as in Figure~\ref{cp-general}, if $e$ is one of the depicted cases and denote by $\cp_e(D)$ the diagram obtained from $D$ applying the previous steps; \item[(2)] $\cp_e(D)=F(\cp_{F(e)}(F(D)))$ otherwise. \end{itemize} \end{enumerate} \end{Definition}

+It is not hard to see that given an ALT-diagram $D$ with a suitable edge $e$, either $e$ or $F(e)$ appears in Figure~\ref{cp-general}.
 In Appendix~\ref{A} some detailed examples of applications of the cp-operations are given.
+In Figure~\ref{cpF}, we develop an application of the cp-operation for a suitable edge not appearing in Figure~\ref{cp-general}.

-Now we show that the new obtained diagram $\cp_e(D)$ is admissible and enjoys a uniqueness property.
+Now we show that the newly obtained diagram $\cp_e(D)$ is admissible and enjoys a uniqueness property.